markdawson/sudoku/README.md

 That is - Type all 81 characters of the puzzle from left to right, top to bottom with dots as empty squares.
 We can call this format a "puzzle string".

-It's recommend you put the puzzle string in a `.txt` file, but you can also feed in this string to the `solve()` function directly.
+It's recommend you put the puzzle string in a `.txt` file, but you can also feed this string into to the `solve()` function directly.
 The solve function is the only function you need to use.

 ## Implementation Details